 For once, Nightblood was silent.

 That was the great crux of the problem.
 The bigger problem, the one that had led Vasher for most of his life.
-A thousand Breaths, that was what it took to Awaken an object of steel and give it sentience.
-A process that even Shashara hadn’t understood, when she had devised it.
+A thousand Breaths.
+That was what it took to Awaken an object of steel and give it sentience.
+Even Shashara hadn’t understood the process fully, though she had first divised it.

 It shouldn’t have worked.
 Nightblood should not be alive.
 And yet, he was.
 Shashara had been so certain of herself.
-She’d always been the most talented of them, even if she hadn’t been the one to first fix the Lifeless problem.
+She’d always been the most talented of them, even if she hadn’t been the one to fix the Lifeless problem.

-She’d figured it out.
-Forge the Breath of a thousand people into a piece of steel, Awaken it, give it a Command, and you had an object of intense power.
-And what a simple, yet powerful, command.
+But she’d she’d figured this one out.
+Spured on by the knowledge that she’d been shown up once before.
+She studied, learned, practiced.
+And she’d done it.
+She’d learned to forge the Breath of a thousand people into a piece of steel, Awaken it to sentience, and give it a Command.
+That command took on immence power, providing foundation for the personality of the object Awakened.

+With Nightblood, she and Vasher had chosen such a simple, yet elegant, Command.
 Destroy evil.
-There was only one problem, one neither of them had foreseen.
+There was only one problem.
+One neither of them had foreseen.

 How was an object of steel--an object that was so removed from life that it would find the experience strange and foreign--to understand what ‘evil’ was?